Explore Courses

 d) Events – actions they take

-If you want to gain expertise on google analytics and digital marketing, check out our digital marketing courses.
+If you want to gain expertise in Google Analytics and digital marketing, check out upGrad’s digital marketing courses.

 4. What is meant by conversions and how will you track conversions through GA?

-One of the important questions suggested by most of Google analytics questions and answer guides.
-Conversions happen when your predefined Google Analytics goals are accomplished thus generating ROI to the website.
+One of the important questions suggested by most Google Analytics questions and answer guides.
+Conversions happen when your predefined Google Analytics goals are accomplished thus generating ROI for the website.

-For example, if the user takes any desired action on the website, like filling the form or signing up a newsletter, or simply showing a high level of engagement, etc. Goals can be utilized in Google analytics to set the conversion tracking.
+For example, if the user takes any desired action on the website, like filling out the form signing up for a newsletter, or simply showing a high level of engagement, etc. Goals can be utilized in Google Analytics to set the conversion tracking.

 Any completed user activity that is important for your business is called a conversion.
 In normal words, a conversion is a successful accomplishment of a predefined goal.